 The tables set out below list our charges and Court fees payable through County Court proceedings.

-If the Debtor submits a Defence to your Claim, all work done by us from that point onwards will be charged at our standard hourly rate of £177.00.
+If the Debtor submits a Defence to your Claim, all work done by us from that point onwards will be charged at our standard hourly rate.

 Where applicable additional fees include:

 |Amount Claimed||Issuing a Claim||Entering a Judgment||Acknowledgement of Service||Agreed Admission||Disputed

 |£25.00 to £500.00||£50.00||£22.00||+3.00||+18.00||+33.00|

 Correct as at 15 May 2020, but please see CPR Part 45 for full details and latest fees.

 For more complex cases an agreed fixed fee is chargeable, which are significantly higher.